e-n-f/if-then-else/if-then-else.md

 ![07](https://user-images.githubusercontent.com/1951835/53197002-27df6e00-35ce-11e9-82b4-8f0085b79a31.png)

-Here, for example, is the conditional jump instruction from the BINAC, one of the first commercially produced computers.
-It checked whether the machine's accumulator contained a negative number.
-If it did, it diverted the flow of control to some specified location in memory; otherwise, it let control continue normally to the next instruction.
+Here, for example, is the conditional jump instruction from one of the first commercially produced computers.
+It checked whether the last number calculated was negative.
+If so, it diverted the flow of control to some specified location in memory; otherwise, it let control continue to the next instruction.

-This instruction was designed to support a specific usage pattern: if you wanted to do a thing several times, at the end of each iteration you subtracted the total number of iterations you wanted to make from the number of the current iteration.
-If the result was negative, that meant you weren't done yet, so you jumped back to do another round of calculation.
+It was meant for a specific usage pattern: if you wanted to do a task, say, 10 times, your program counted how many times it had done it so far and then subtracted 10.
+If the result was negative, the task wasn't done, so it jumped back to do another round.

 * http://s3data.computerhistory.org/brochures/eckertmauchly.binac.1949.102646200.pdf